erufen/.github/profile/README.md

 > Command Lines Interface

 ### IUH - interface of use hardware
-> interface of use hardware
+> interface de uso do hardware
 > #### Mutual and Reactive Interaction Architecture.
 > Interface for Mutual and Reactive Interaction.
 > Interface para aperfeiçoar a interação (inputs e outups) do (homem && maquina) e (ambiente && maquina).